 - Save, load, print, and publish snapshots with your system information

-Does Speccy Really Work?
+Does Speccy Work?
 Hands-On Testing

-This is the screen you will see once you open the software:
+This is the screen you will see once you open the software.

-You immediately realize why we consider this the best CPU temperature monitor.
 It immediately gives you a summary of the most important data about your system.
 The home screen indicates temperatures of the CPU, motherboard, graphics, and storage, as well as other useful information.

-The graphical portrayal of the temperature on the right is convenient to discover if everything is alright immediately.
-As usual, a green light indicates the temperature is optimal, while red means you should do something to lower the heat.
+A green light indicates the temperature is optimal, while red means you should do something to lower the heat.

 Now, take a look at the tabs available in the upper section.

 The next tab is “View,” which allows you to adjust whether you want the navigation menu visible or not.
 If not, you need to use this section to find your way between the subcategories.
-Users can also click on “Refresh” or use CTRL+R shortcut to reload system information at any point.
-Reloading is fast, and that is why this is the best software to monitor CPU and GPU temperature on the market.
+Users can also click on “Refresh” or use the CTRL+R shortcut to reload system information at any point.
+Reloading is fast, which is why this is the best software to monitor CPU and GPU temperature on the market.